Swapstergit88/Quaterly-Sales-Dashboard---Tableau/README.md

 ## Conclusion
 This Tableau Dashboard is a powerful tool for visualizing and analyzing quarterly sales performance across different countries and subcategories.
 By implementing the recommended changes, the dashboard can become even more user-friendly and insightful.

-Feel free to use and modify this README as needed for your GitHub repository!
+Feel free to use and modify this README as needed!
 If you have any more questions or need further adjustments, let me know.

 Swapnil Kakade
 connectinglobe7@gmail.com